rezafaizarahman/portfolio/src/works/colearn.md

 <div class="col-start-3 col-end-9">

-To start, we research with some students to test our wireframe.
-We hypothesize that students will not go to the tuition center anymore.
-So, we do A/B testing by creating two versions of the prototype; With the Bimbel feature and Without the Bimbel part.
+We began by researching with students to test our wireframe.
+We hypothesized that students would no longer visit the tuition center.
+So, we conducted A/B testing by creating two versions of the prototype; one with the Bimbel (Tuition Center) feature, and one without it.

-The research results are pretty surprising to us.
-Some of the features we explored before didn't meet student needs.
-Here is the insight:
+The research results surprised us.
+Some of the features we had previously investigated failed to meet student needs.
+Here is our insight:

 <div style="background-color:#EFF1F6; border-radius:16px" class="relative px-10 py-10 bg-blue-50">
   <div class="text-base leading-6 space-y-4 text-gray-700 sm:text-lg sm:leading-7">